waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Primary Objective:** Defeat the Violet City Gym Leader.

 ## Gym Prep Plan
-- Train Hearth and Periscope to at least Level 10 before challenging the Violet City Gym.
+- Train Hearth, Periscope, and ZEPH to at least Level 10 before challenging the Violet City Gym.
-- Explore the area around Violet City (Sprout Tower) for training opportunities and items.
+- Explore Sprout Tower for training and items.

-## Current Plan
-- Finish nicknaming this Pidgey.
-- Continue training on Route 30.
+- Use the `party_synergy_agent` to evaluate my team composition against the Flying-type Gym.

 ## Game Mechanics & Quirks
 - **Headbutt Trees:** Some trees are 'HEADBUTT_TREE' type and are impassable.